When delivering in-company Letter of Credit training to export managers and finance teams, I consistently receive feedback along the lines of:

 Prior to the issuance of a letter of credit, a seller should consider the following:

 Initial considerations – risk, banks and costs

 - Will the letter of credit be issued by a known bank?
-If not, I should contact my own bank to check the standing of the Issuing Bank.
-If there remain any concerns regarding the quality of the Issuing Bank, should I request that the letter of credit is confirmed by a major bank in my own country?
+If not, I should contact my own bank to check the standing of the issuing bank.
+If there remain any concerns regarding the quality of the issuing bank, should I request that the letter of credit is confirmed by a major bank in my own country?

-- In which country is my customer (the importer) located?
+- In which country is my customer (the buyer) located?
 If I have any concerns over the political or economic situation which may prevent payment being made, should I request that the letter of credit is confirmed by a major bank in my own country?

 - Which bank in my own country will advise the letter of credit?
-The Issuing Bank will usually advise the letter of credit through a correspondent bank.
+The issuing bank will usually advise the letter of credit through a correspondent bank.
 Will this bank be acceptable to me, particularly if the letter of credit is to be confirmed?
 If we cannot obtain a letter of credit through our preferred bank, can it be made ‘available with any bank by negotiation’?

 - Have I included ALL the letter of credit charges in my price, including bank confirmation fees, which will probably be expressed as a percentage of the L/C value?

 - Have I included other costs relating to documentation fees (eg: third party documents, certificates of origin, legalised documents etc)?

 Terms and Conditions

 - What are the terms, conditions and documents to be stipulated within the letter of credit?
 Do they accurately reflect the underlying sales contract?